psaltaath/tadn-mot/README.md

 ![TADN MOT tracking pipeline](assets/mot_tracker.png)

 Transformer-based Assignment Decision Network (TADN) tackles data association without the need of any explicit optimization during inference.
 In particular, TADN can **directly infer assignment pairs** between detections and active targets in a single forward pass of the network.
 TADN is integrated in a rather simple MOT framework coupled with a novel training strategy for efficient end-to-end training.
+For more information check our pre-print publication at https://arxiv.org/abs/2208.03571

 ![TADN possible architectures](assets/branches.png)